camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 ```
 2021-05-02 13:06:25,018 DEBUG: SOC calculation: socCurrent=51% socRetrievedOrInitial=51% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=0Wh chargeLoss=11%
 ```
-The charging process has progressed and the calculated SOC is 20% above the SOC of the last execution of the SOC script (default value of the configuration) - so a new execution is necessary:
+The charging process has progressed and the calculated SOC is 20% above the SOC of the last execution of the [automated reading of the SOC](soc/SOC_EN.md) (default value of the configuration) - so a new execution is necessary:
 ```
 2021-05-03 09:26:45,464 DEBUG: SOC calculation: socCurrent=71% socRetrievedOrInitial=51% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=7796Wh chargeLoss=11%
 2021-05-03 09:26:45,468 DEBUG: Executing SoC script: /opt/sae/soc/soc.sh
 2021-05-03 09:27:37,613 DEBUG: SoC: 72.0
 ```
-The calculated SOC is 71%, the value returned by the SOC script is 72%.
+The calculated SOC is 71%, the value returned by [automated reading of the SOC](soc/SOC_EN.md) is 72%.
 The energy that has "arrived" in the vehicle can be calculated from the SOC change (`energyReceivedByEv`).
 From this and the amount of energy used according to the meter, the actual charge loss can be calculated - here 4%:
 ```
 2021-05-03 09:27:37,674 DEBUG: charge loss calculation: chargeLoss=4% socCurrent=72% socLastRetrieval=51% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=7844Wh energyReceivedByEv=7560Wh
 ```